Non-compliance with the accessibility regulations

 Issues with Content Management System (CMS)

 - The CMS code is being checked to ensure that it meets the robust accessibility criteria 4.1.1, 4.1.2 & 4.1.3.

-This will be done as part of an accessibility upgrade of the Haiku Content Management System to be completed in Autumn 2020.
+This will be done as part of an accessibility upgrade of the Haiku Content Management System.

 Content that’s not within the scope of the accessibility regulations

 Our site includes third party content and functionality.
 This may direct you to a related service, link to another site or supporting documentation.
 We are not responsible for the accessibility of third-party content or to other sites we link to.

 We will provide an accessible alternative to any third-party content that isn’t compliant.

 We often create content which is hosted on third party platforms.
 This includes: